MbinOrg/mbin/docs/02-admin/02-configuration/redis.md

 # Redis / KeyDB

 This documentation is valid for both Redis as well as KeyDB.
-KeyDB is a fork of Redis, but should work mostly in the samne manner.
+KeyDB is a fork of Redis, but should work mostly in the same manner.

 ## Configure Redis